seanconroy2021/sm-kubernetes/README.md

+> ⚠️ Notice ⚠️
+> This is a fork of [bitwarden/sm-kubernetes](https://github.com/bitwarden/sm-kubernetes).
+> The maintainers of this fork are not affiliated with Bitwarden and assume no warranty, guarantee, or security liability for changes introduced here.

 # Bitwarden Secrets Manager Kubernetes Operator

 This Operator is a tool for teams to integrate Bitwarden Secrets Manager into their Kubernetes workflows seamlessly.